DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Introduction

-We also observe that appearance matching is not reliable when objects have similar appearances or heavy occlusion.
-These properties cause catastrophic degradation of current state-of-the-art multi-object tracking algorithms.
 To provide a new platform for more comprehensive multi-object tracking studies, we propose a new dataset in this paper.
 Because it mostly contains group dancing videos, we name it ``DanceTrack''.
-The dataset contains over 100K image frames (almost $10 \times$ the MOT17 dataset).
-As shown in Figure~\ref{fig:boom}, the emphasized properties of this dataset are (1) \textbf{uniform appearance}: people in videos wear very similar or even the same clothes, making their visual features hard to be distinguished by the re-ID model and (2) \textbf{diverse motion}: people usually have very large-range motion and complex body gesture variation, proposing higher requirements for motion modeling.
-The second property also brings occlusion and crossover as a side-effect that the human body has a large ratio of overlap with each other and their relative position exchanges frequently.
+The dataset contains over 100K image frames (almost $10 \times$ more than MOT17 datatset~\cite{MOT16}).
+As shown in Figure~\ref{fig:boom}, the emphasized properties of this dataset are (1) \textbf{uniform appearance}: people in videos wear very similar or even the same clothes, making their visual features hard to be distinguished by re-ID model and (2) \textbf{diverse motion}: people usually have very large-range motion and complex body gesture variation, proposing higher requirements for motion modeling.
+The second property also brings occlusion and crossover as a side-effect that human body has a large ratio of overlap with each other and their relative position exchanges frequently.

 With the proposed dataset, we build a new benchmark including existing popular multi-object tracking methods.
-The results prove that current state-of-the-art algorithms fail to make satisfactory performance when they simply use appearance matching or linear motion models to associate objects across frames.
+The results prove that current state-of-the-art algorithms~\cite{CenterTrack,FairMOT,quasidense,Transtrack,TraDeS,MOTR,bytetrack} fail to make satisfactory performance when they simply use appearance matching or linear motion models to associate objects across frames.
 Considering the cases focused on in this dataset happen frequently in our real life, we believe it shows the limitations of existing multi-object tracking algorithms on practical applications.
 To provide potential guidelines for further research, we analyze a range of choices in associating objects and achieve some beneficial conclusions: (1) fine-grained representations of objects, e.g., segmentation and pose, exhibit better ability than coarse bounding box; (2) depth information shows positive influence on associating objects, though we are solving a 2D tracking task; (3) motion modeling of temporal dynamics is important.